Multipixelone/wonderful-ssh/README.md

 # wonderful-ssh
-A cross-platform program written Perl to manage SSH Hosts
+A cross-platform program written in Python3 to manage SSH Hosts